When You Reach Me: Genres

 When You Reach Me is classified in the science fiction and mystery genres, but includes features of some other genres.
 Monica Edinger of The New York Times found When You Reach Me to be "a hybrid of genres, it is a complex mystery, a work of historical fiction, a school story and one of friendship, with a leitmotif of time travel running through it."
 Augusta Scattergood of the Christian Science Monitor wondered, "Is When You Reach Me science fiction?
 Time travel?
 A highly imaginative girl's completely conceived experience?
 Maybe it's historical fiction.
 After all, it is set in 1979."
 According to Mary Quattlebaum of The Washington Post, the novel is of the science fiction and time travel genres.
 Quattlebaum found that, unlike the usual time travel stories, When You Reach Me does not involve "cheesy time travel machines and rock-'em-sock-'em action [but instead] far surpasses the usual whodunit or sci-fi adventure to become an incandescent exploration of 'life, death, and the beauty of it all.' " Both Kirkus Reviews and Publishers Weekly found that despite the book's science-fiction devices, the setting was still "firmly rooted in reality."

-Some reviewers have placed parts of the novel in the mystery genre.
+Some have placed parts of the novel in the mystery genre.
 Edinger found that, despite the broad genres, the novel is mainly "a thrilling puzzle".
 She relates the pieces slowly; clues are found in the story itself, on the map, in words and chapter titles.
 At the end of the book everything is tied together and makes sense.
 Ann Crewdson of School Library Journal found that each note Miranda receives foreshadows the next event.
 Each note is "skillfully" integrated into the novel, along with subsequent clues, until the climax is reached and all the clues come together.
 Stead's editor Lamb agreed with the mystery genre, in that "there's plenty to wonder about after you finish the book.
 Just as we wonder why our feelings change so suddenly, or why someone like the laughing man appears on the corner one day."
 Gurdon of The Wall Street Journal concurred with Lamb, adding that although the novel is clearly a mystery, the mystery itself is not revealed until the end where the last note comes and where everything ties together.